Competitive-Capabilities-International/client-applications-assessments/ca-java-assessment.md

 * The application should be able to list/create/update users via REST.
 * The application should be able to list/create/update/delete tasks for users via REST.
 * Data must be persisted to a relational database.
-* You can use Frameworks(Spring Framework, Java EE etc.), Libraries etc.
+* You can use Frameworks(Spring Framework, Java EE etc.) Libraries etc.

 #### Considerations:
 * Consider database migration